 logging.
 The cumulative impacts of climate change and continued logging is a pressing concern.
-An improvement in forest management is needed, one that employs a more holistic, landscape-scale perspective and outlines potential climate impacts in planning.
+An updated approach to forest management is needed, one that employs a more holistic perspective and outlines potential climate impacts in planning.
 As habitat pressures increase, migration patterns change, and plant and animal distributions shift, it is necessary to identify and provide suitable wildlife habitat and corridors.